-As said earlier, Flowerhorns are man-made hybrid fishes.
+As we said earlier, Flowerhorns are man-made hybrid fishes.
 They were developed by cross-breeding several cichlids together.
-Flowerhorns are in hundreds of varieties with different sizes, shapes, and color, however they all are collectively grouped into one as flowerhorn species.
-Let’s look at some predominant flower types,
+Flowerhorns are in hundreds of varieties with different sizes, shapes, and colours, however, they all are collectively grouped as Flowerhorn species.
+Let’s look at some popular flower types,

 1. Kamfa Flowerhorn

-They possess a square-shaped body and round-shaped lips and these two parameters are helpful in telling a Kamfa flowerhorn.
-They have a strong and straight tail and strong wrapped fins.
+Kamfa Flowerhorns have quite a distinct feature of a square-shaped body and round-shaped lips and these two parameters are helpful in identifying them.
+They have strong and straight tails and strong-wrapped fins.
 Kamfas have yellow or white eyes.
-Some modern kamfas today come in red eyes too.
-The color of its eyes can imply its fertility.
-Kamfas with white eyes is often infertile, meaning they can’t reproduce and kamfas with yellow or red eyes have higher chances to reproduce.
+Some modern Kamfas today come in red eyes too.
+The colour of its eyes can imply its fertility.
+Kamfas with white eyes are often infertile, meaning they can’t reproduce and Kamfas with yellow or red eyes have higher chances to reproduce.

 2. Zhen Zhu Flowerhorn

-Unlike Kamfa, Zhen Zhu poses a long tapered body, and sharp-pointed mouth to show its identity and have a weak floppy tails.
+Unlike Kamfa, Zhen Zhu poses a long tapered body, and sharp-pointed mouth to distinguish themselves from other fower horns, also they have a weak floppy tail.

 3. Golden Monkey Flowerhorn

-The Golden monkey is one expensive variety of flowerhorns with beautiful strains of pearls all over its body.
-They are very vibrant with beautiful colors.
-As the name suggests, it’s face does have the slight resemblance of a monkey’s face.
+The Golden monkey is one of the most expensive varieties of Flowerhorns.
+They appear with beautiful strains of pearls all over its body.
+They look very attractive like wearing a pearl dress.
+As the name suggests, its face does have a slight resemblance to a monkey’s face.

 4. Golden Base Fader Flowerhorn

-While the fish at the babyhood, it’s color fades out and turn black.
+While the fish at babyhood, its colour fades out and turns black.
 When It grows older, It regains its lost glory and bounces back to brilliant and vibrant colours.